ProfScrew/TAW/webserver/multi_platform_generate/README.md

 - Launch the script with ```./generate_angular_multi_platform [--electron] [--cordova] [--all] [--clean] ```

-**After the generation of the app you will find where the build app is located in the terminal output!!**
+**After the generation of the app you will find where the built app is located in the terminal output!!**